Children Learning about HIV using a Child Centred Approach

 - Thread #4: Students Becoming Empowered to Sustain Themselves

 - Thread #5: Students Imagining Their Lives in a Hopeful World

-The Child-to-Child approach referred to by Professor Bosire was developed in the early 1990’s by the late Professor Hugh Hawes (co-founder of the Child-to-Child Trust with Professor David Morley) and Clare Hanbury, (CEO and founder of Children for Health) and several other colleagues in the UK and overseas who tested and improved it at every training and advisory visit in many different countries.
-During her time at The Child-to-Child Trust as Programme Officer, Clare was also responsible for developing some of the Child-to-Child materials on HIV and AIDS such as the following copyright free activity sheets alongside colleagues, Rachel Carnegie and Christiana Obeng Brown.
+The Child to Child approach referred to by Professor Bosire was developed in the early 1990s by the late Professor Hugh Hawes (co-founder of the Child to Child Trust with Professor David Morley), Clare Hanbury (CEO and founder of Children for Health) and several other colleagues in the UK and overseas who tested and improved it at every training and advisory visit in many different countries.
+During her time at Child to Child as Programme Officer, Clare was also responsible for developing some of the Child-to-Child materials on HIV and AIDS such as the following copyright free activity sheets alongside colleagues, Rachel Carnegie and Christiana Obeng Brown.

 - Child-to-Child Activity Sheet on Preventing HIV and AIDS